 Format is especially appealing to wedding photographers for its proofing capabilities.

 You can share private proofing galleries, review client feedback, enable downloads.
-You can eve watermark your images.
+You can also add a watermark to your images.
 This gives your wedding photography clients total access to their images and prints.

 Format is a great wedding portfolio tool.
 Largely because of its selection of templates, proofing options, and online store capabilities.